This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional

 If the application is to be carried out on a substrate with a moisture content of more than 6 % (e.g. concrete floor), this substrate should be primed in advance.

 To ensure that epoxy resin can be processed optimally, it should first be stored for approx. 12 hours at an ambient temperature of 20 to a maximum of 25° C. If this long storage period is not possible, the material can also be brought to the correct temperature by means of a water bath.
 This step is extremely important for a satisfactory result, as unsightly milky streaks or bubbles can form when casting resin that is too cold is processed.
 These are very difficult to remove later.

 The flow properties are significantly improved by heating the material.
-As mentioned above, however, a higher temperature also has an influence on the processing time.
+As mentioned above, however, higher temperatures also have an influence on the processing time.
 Basically, you should keep in mind that the processing and curing time is halved for each 10° C increase in the temperature of the mixture.

 Tip: Not only the temperature of the synthetic resin, but also that of the surface on which the mixture is to be poured must be taken into account.
 If this is significantly lower than the temperature of the resin, which is tempered to the point, the curing can be negatively influenced.
 Temperature and humidity should be kept constant if possible to achieve optimum results.

 Tip #5: Careful Mixing the Components

 The thorough mixing of the resin and hardener is essential to obtain an attractive, useful result later on.
 If you do not work carefully enough, there is a risk that incompletely cured, sticky spots may appear in the resin or that the hardness levels within a workpiece may vary.

 When mixing the components, note that often a lot of material sticks to the edge of the mixing container.
-Since this can affect the mixing ratio, you should not mix too small amounts of resin and hardener to have enough material available.
+Since this can affect the mixing ratio, you should not mix very small amounts of resin and hardener in order to have enough material available.